-The project area is not located in an FAA-designated Runway Protection Zone, Inner Safety Zone and Sideline Safety Zone according to review of the Downtown Fresno Chandler Airport and Yosemite International Airport Existing Safety Zones Maps.
-Based upon the goals of the proposed project, no potential interference with an adopted emergency response or evacuation plan has been identified.
+The project area is not located in an FAA-designated Runway Protection Zone, Inner Safety Zone and Sideline Safety Zone.

 In conclusion, the project will not result in any hazards and hazardous material impacts beyond those analyzed in MEIR SCH No. 2012111015.